BUEC500C1/news-analyzer-brianrayxu/README.md

 - createFeed('popular') : Return a JSON object containing a list of most popular viewed articles.

 ## Results
+In order to run this code, make sure you have the environment variable "GOOGLE_APPLICATION_CREDENTIALS" set to be the path of your API Key.

+Here is a link to the deployed application (limited availability):

 ### Uploader
 The application starts off with the user on a home page with a simple file upload selection and confirmation button.